ibrahim85/Watson_ChickenProj_JP/README.md

  If for some reason the code is terminated mid loop, the code can be ran again and it will continue from where it left off.

-**Outputs:** a directory called *./masks/* is created.
+**Outputs:** A directory called *./masks/* is created.
 This folder contains all of the newly created images in the same filestructure that the data started as.

 **Error Handling**: Due to latency, sometimes the urllib request will fail:
 ```Python